The Church of Jesus Christ of Latter-day Saints in Togo: Stakes

-The branch of the Benin Cotonou Mission serves church members not in proximity to a meetinghouse, and is not part of a stake or district.
+The Benin Cotonou Mission Branch serves church members not in proximity to a meetinghouse, and is not part of a stake or district.
 Congregations not within a stake are named branches, regardless of size.

 Missions

 Togo was assigned to the Ivory Coast Mission in 1999.
 Shortly after, the Ivory Coast Mission was renamed the Ivory Coast Abidjan Mission to meet the church's mission naming guidelines.
 The Ghana Cape Coast Mission was organized on 1 July 2005, of which Benin was a part.
 On July 1, 2011, the Benin Cotonou Mission was created.
 The mission covers the countries of Benin and Togo.

 Temples

 There are no temples in Togo.
 Togo is currently located in the Accra Ghana Temple district.